Silent Valley Reservoir: History

 In 1891, the Belfast Water Commissioners (BWC and later the Belfast City and District Water Commissioners or BC&DWC) hired Luke Livingston Macassey to investigate options for a source of an additional water supply for the expanding city of Belfast.
 Macassey selected the Mourne Mountains for the reasons summarised in a 1935 report:The portion of the Mourne Mountains acquired by the Commissioners totals approximately 9,000 acres.
 It is all mountainland [sic], uninhabited, and a large part of it is rocky and precipitous.
 It extends from about 330 feet above sea-level to a maximum of 2,796 feet above sea-level, Slieve Donard being the highest mountain within the area.
 It is practically devoid of trees, being covered with heather, gorse, and bracken where not granite rock and boulders.
 The average rainfall on the area is 57.6 inches per annum.
 It is drained by two streams : on the west, the Kilkeel river flowing due south, and the Annalong river, lying parallel to and to the east of the Kilkeel river, draining the Annalong Valley.
 The catchment of the Kilkeel river is 5,500 acres in extent, that of the Annalong river being 3,500 acres.
 The water of both these rivers is similar and of excellent quality, having 2 degrees of hardness.

-Private Acts of Parliament (in 1893, 1897 and 1899) allowed the BC&DWC to secure the 9000 acre catchment area with associated access and water rights.
+Private acts of Parliament – the Belfast Water Act 1893, the Belfast Water Act 1897 and the Belfast Water Act 1899 – allowed the BC&DWC to secure the 9000 acre catchment area with associated access and water rights.
 At the time the catchment was capable of providing some 30 e6impgal of water per day, however as this much was not required immediately, a three phase approach was followed: